 This 290-hectare bird sanctuary has a museum, an auditorium, a network of footpaths, and viewing towers.

 The iSimangaliso Wetland Park (previously known as Greater St. Lucia Wetlands Park), is one of the most diverse regions in South Africa’s KwaZulu-Natal province.

 The Park contains three major lake systems, eight interlinking ecosystems, 700-year-old fishing traditions, most of South Africa’s remaining swamp forests, Africa’s largest estuarine system, 530 bird species, and 25,000-year-old coastal dunes – among the highest in the world.

 There are many things to do in iSimangaliso Wetland Park is well known for its extensive wetlands, sand dunes, beaches, and coral reefs.
-Animals sightings on this South African wetland include elephants, leopard, black and white rhino, buffalo, and in the ocean, whales, dolphins, and marine turtles.
+Animals sightings on this South African wetland include elephants, leopards, black and white rhino, buffalo, and in the ocean, whales, dolphins, and marine turtles.

 The Langebaan Lagoon is a large saltwater lagoon, regarded as a wetland of international importance, protected by the West Coast National Park (formerly called the Langebaan National Park).
 These salt marshes constitute approximately 32% of the entire saltmarsh habitat in the country, the largest in South Africa.

 Located just 100 km north of Cape Town, the lagoon also serves as a nursery for the development of juvenile fish; the extensive intertidal areas of the lagoon support up to 55 000 waterbirds in summer, most of which are waders (23 species), including 15 regular Palaearctic migrants.